scottkang123/Simple-Python-automated-scripts/README.md

 # Simple-Python-automated-scripts
 Python scripting and automating file system operations.

 There are two programs inside the folder.

-The first one display the structure of the file system directory and the second one  modify all files in a directory
+list-directory-contents.py : display the structure of the file system directory update-filenames.py : modify all files names in a directory so that it contains today's date